eric-unc/520-compiler/README.md

 ## Usage
 The compiler should be used through the command line, through arguments:
 * The first argument is the file to be compiled.
-* A second optional argument that can be supplied is `--debug`, which only exists for internal debugging purposes.
+* A second optional argument that can be supplied is a "special mode" that can stop the compiler early, so no errors are generated.
+The following are supported:
+** `--ast-only`: scans, parses, builds an AST, and prints the AST.
+** `--contextual-analysis-only`, scans, parses, builds an AST, performs contextual analysis (identification/type checking).

 ## Grammar
 * Program ::= Class\* *end*